 “This is our first pitch ever!
 This recognition means a lot, it shows our business has potential and that we are also going to have an impact on climate change,” said Raul Aravena Contreras, postgraduate research student at Imperial and one of the Ecosaf team members.

 “ClimateLaunchpad made a big impact on us.
-This competition is slightly different from other ones.
-The support is very focused on making a viable business and having a real impact.”
-Juncheng Wen, MSc in Global Innovation Design alumni from Imperial College and CEO of RYO.
+This competition is slightly different from other ones because the support is very focused on making a viable business and having a real impact,” said Juncheng Wen, MSc in Global Innovation Design alumni from Imperial and CEO of RYO.

 Sages is limiting environmental impact and resource waste while improving efficiency in the fashion industry.
-They take food waste and turn this into natural dyes which can be used at home by customers, or within the fashion industry.
-The dyes are 100% sustainable, vegan and environmentally friendly made using food waste from local supermarkets, food delivery services and fruit and vegetable markets.
+They take food waste and turn this into natural dyes that can be used at home by customers, or within the fashion industry.
+The dyes are 100% sustainable, vegan and environmentally friendly, being made using food waste from local supermarkets, food delivery services and fruit and vegetable markets.

 This all-female startup has experience in the fashion industry and aims to become the leading supplier of natural dyes.

 “We are ecstatic.
 We weren’t expecting this recognition as the standard of all pitches were so high.
-It’s really exciting, it will help us to push our business forward and be able to continue with our journey of attracting more funding and investment” Emily Taylor from Sages.
+It’s really exciting, it will help us to push our business forward and be able to continue with our journey of attracting more funding and investment,” said Emily Taylor from Sages.